ofiwg/libfabric/man/fi_domain.3.md

 : Indicates that memory registration occurs on allocated data buffers, and physical pages must back all virtual addresses being registered.

+*FI_MR_COLLECTIVE*
+: Requires data buffers passed to collective operations be explicitly registered for collective operations using the FI_COLLECTIVE flag.

 *FI_MR_ENDPOINT*
 : Memory registration occurs at the endpoint level, rather than domain.